Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 You looked up at the window and it was dark.
 The last time you checked, it was lunchtime.
 You haven't eaten, you haven't moved, and your phone has been buzzing for hours.
 But the thing in front of you — the playlist, the spreadsheet, the new hobby, the documentary rabbit hole — felt like the only thing in the world.
 This is hyperfixation, and if you have an ADHD brain, you already know the feeling intimately, even if no one has ever given it a name.

 The internet tends to file hyperfixation under "quirky superpower" or "harmless obsession."
 Neither is quite right.
 It is not a personality trait, and it is not a failure of willpower.
-It is a recognisable pattern of attention — one that researchers studying ADHD have begun to map in detail over the past decade.
+It is a recognisable pattern of attention that researchers studying ADHD have been mapping in detail over the past decade — and understanding what it actually means changes how you work with it.

-Here is what hyperfixation really means, why ADHD brains do it, how it differs from hyperfocus, and what genuinely helps you work with it rather than being dragged along by it.
+Here is what hyperfixation really means, why ADHD brains do it, what triggers it, how it differs from hyperfocus, flow and an autistic special interest, and what genuinely helps you work with it rather than being dragged along by it.

 What hyperfixation actually is